-

 CFO of FEA

-Denise Hecht is presently the Assistant Executive Director for the New Jersey Principals and Supervisors Association (NJPSA) and Chief Financial Officer for the Foundation for Educational Administration, Inc. (FEA).
+Denise Hecht-Berger is presently the Assistant Executive Director for the New Jersey Principals and Supervisors Association (NJPSA) and Chief Financial Officer for the Foundation for Educational Administration, Inc. (FEA).
 Prior to this, she was the Founder and President of DenTel Practice Management.
 Her firm offered professional and staff development in the fields of education, health care, and business.
 She received her MBA from Wagner College in New York where she has served as an adjunct member of the graduate school business administration faculty.
 She has also served as an adjunct professor at Farleigh Dickinson University.
-Ms. Hecht is a published writer, the author of the CLICK Profile for Educators, and is a certified NLP practitioner.
-Ms. Hecht has served as the President of the New Jersey Association of Partners in Education and has been a board member of the David Sarnoff Library and Museum.
+Ms. Hecht-Berger is a published writer, the author of the CLICK Profile for Educators, and is a certified NLP practitioner.
+Ms. Hecht-Berger has served as the President of the New Jersey Association of Partners in Education and has been a board member of the David Sarnoff Library and Museum.
 In partnership with the NJDOE and the New Jersey Association of School Administrators, she has assisted in writing and successfully implemented a $5.1 million grant for training Superintendents and Principals in leadership and technology in the state of New Jersey.
 She has also presented at several national conferences on leadership in the health, education, and business-related fields.
-Ms. Hecht was past Director of the Institute for Education and Cognitive Psychology, an organization devoted to the personal and professional improvement of teachers and administrators.
+She was past Director of the Institute for Education and Cognitive Psychology, an organization devoted to the personal and professional improvement of teachers and administrators.

 Assistant Principal, Halsted Middle School, Newton

 Angela D. Dunbar is the Assistant Principal of Halsted Middle School and Director of Curriculum & Professional Development for Newton Public Schools in Newton, New Jersey.
-Angela has over seventeen years of experience in education.
+Angela has over 19 years of experience in education.
 Prior to becoming a school leader, Angela was a high school special education teacher for eight years in Newton and five years in the Bronx, New York.
 Angela believes in providing educators with individualized support in order to build their capacity and increase student achievement.
 Angela is the founder and leader of the Curriculum Consortium of Sussex County and organizes professional development opportunities for educators in Northwest, New Jersey.
 Angela’s administration prowess was recognized when she received the 2017 Dale Reinhardt Excellence in Education Award for her work as a leader in the area of curriculum development and her ability to provide professional development opportunities for educators.
 Additionally, Angela was a recipient of the Newton High School Teacher of the Year Award in 2014.
 She holds a Master's in School Building Leadership from Columbia University.

 Assistant Principal, Cumberland Regional High School